-In Ancient Rome, the general belief was that the ‘monthly flux’ of a woman could wither crops, dry seeds, cause fruit to fall from the trees and (gasp!) even kill bees.
-And this claim was made by Pliny the Elder, an authority on the natural world.
-The Ancient Romans didn’t know much about the birds and the bees, I take it.
+In Ancient Rome, it was believed that menstruating women could rot crops, dry down the seeds, cause fruit to fall from the trees and even result in killing bees.
+This claim was made by Pliny the Elder, a Roman statesman and scholar.